dshcheung/WDI_HK_9/README.md

 <a name="w1d4"></a>

 - Homework
+  - Complete [Function and Scope][1-4D]'s independence practice if you havn't completed
   - Go to [Lab: Functions][1-4E] and follow the instructions to complete the lab

 #### Week 1 | Day 5